How to become a data leader

 When it comes to data, it pays to be leader of the pack

-Here lies the problem.
+But there is an issue.
 According to research conducted by Oracle, only 37% of marketing decision-makers state customer data is completely manageable.
-Marketing teams are being overwhelmed by the sheer volume of data they are tasked with processing.
-Opportunities are slipping through their fingers.
-The 37% chunk that are managing their data can be referred to as ‘data leaders’, and becoming one should be a business priority.
+It is all too easy for marketing teams and others to be swamped by the enormous amount of data that needs to be processed.
+The 37% chunk that are managing their data can be referred to as ‘data leaders’ and becoming one should be top of mind for any business.

 Spotting a data leader

-Data leaders make the most out of their data, following the rules and squeezing out every last drop of insight possible.
-To become one, it helps being able to pick one out of a lineup which includes data ‘followers’ and ‘laggards’.
+Data leaders make the most out of data they have in their possession.
+Getting every last bit of insight possible out.
+To become one, it helps being able to pick one out of a line-up which includes data ‘followers’ and ‘laggards’.

-The key characteristic that defines a data leader is the ability to produce meaningful insights from swathes of data.
-Data leaders deploy the most-up-to-date technology while having automated processes in place to create an efficient data pipeline that leaves no stone unturned.
+The key feature that distinguishes a data leader is the capacity to create profound insights from mountains of data.
+Data leaders implement the most-up-to-date technology while putting automated processes in place to produce an effective data pipeline that analyses everything.
 This all makes data more manageable, with Oracle’s research revealing that almost two-thirds of data leaders consider themselves completely on top of their data.

 The steps towards a data leader

 If your data team lacks the above characteristics, your company falls short of being deemed a data leader.
 Fortunately, there are clear steps you can take that lead from the very bottom to the very top.